oracle-livelabs/database/xmldb/populate/populate.md

-# Create tables and populate data
+# Create your first XML table and insert some XML documents

 ## Introduction
-This lab will use the SQL Workshop in Database Actions from the Autonomous Transaction Processing page.
-We will create a simple table with an XMLType column in it and populate the table with some XML documents.
+You will use the SQL Worksheet in Database Actions from your Autonomous Database.
+We will create a sample table with an XMLType column and populate the table with some XML documents.

 Estimated Time: 15 minutes